 The Health Informatics research group collaborates with other Northeastern faculty to explore how emerging computing technology can change the way healthcare is delivered in the United States and worldwide.
 Researchers are investigating how advanced human-computer interaction technology can help people stay healthy, assist with hospital care and rehabilitation, and benefit people with special needs.
-Their efforts are distinguished by an approach to health technology from the perspective of the individual patient or person.
+Members of the research group are leading the creation of a Consortium for Technology on Proactive care based at Northeastern.

 The researchers’ primary areas of interest include assistive technologies and interfaces, sensor-enabled behavioral interventions, ubiquitous computing for health and wellness, conversational agents to improve health literacy, and speech analysis software tools for use in health care.